fleetdm/fleet/docs/infrastructure/README.md

 Infrastructure Documentation
 ============================

-Kolide Fleet is an infrastructure instrumentation application which has it's own infrastructure dependencies and requirements.
+Fleet is an infrastructure instrumentation application which has it's own infrastructure dependencies and requirements.
 The infrastructure documentation contains documents on the following topics:

 ## Deploying and configuring osquery